12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 smiling entrepreneur sitting at home working on laptop

 Some careers also will likely remain in demand regardless of economic ups and downs.
-People who work in these stable industries may need to adjust workplace practices or make room for new technologies, but these professionals can count on work for years to come.
+People in these industries may need to adjust workplace practices or make room for new technologies, but they can count on work for years to come.

-Following are 12 jobs that will definitely survive — and may even be in high demand — over the next 20 years.
-If you are looking for a way to boost your bank account over the long haul, these may be careers to consider.
+Following are 12 jobs that will definitely survive — and may even be in high demand — over the several years.
+If you want to boost your bank account over the long haul, these may be careers to consider.

 Nurses